Why You Keep Repeating Relationship Patterns (And How to Actually Stop)

 And it feels wrong at first.
 Uncomfortable.
 Like wearing shoes on the wrong feet.

-But slowly—and I mean slowly, over months and years—your nervous system recalibrates.
+But slowly—and I mean slowly, over months and years—you recalibrate.
 The new pattern becomes familiar.
 Safe becomes recognizable.

 You stop needing intensity to feel alive.
 You stop mistaking anxiety for love.
 You stop recreating your childhood hoping for a different ending.